agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 Once the container is up and running, run `make test_prepare` to run the migrations, and then you can run `make test` to run your tests anytime.
 I like to use the truncate command to ensure a clear database, but up to you.
 It's a good idea to ensure any data you create in your tests are cleaned up once that test case finishes.
 Otherwise you can pollute your other tests.

-If all goes well, this should be your output
+If all goes well, you should see something like this for your output.
+With 1 test passing for the server target.

 ```
     Finished test [unoptimized + debuginfo] target(s) in 50.88s